 Type the same domain name as you did at "General Information".

-Make sure to enter a strong password.
-This password will be used to access the pfSense web GUI.
+Make sure to enter a strong password to access the pfSense web GUI.

 Click "Click here to continue on to pfSense webConfigurator" to configure pfSense.